EDO4675 Research Approaches for Contemporary Educators

 It is crucial that contemporary educators are also researchers.
 Educators' research activities can vary from action research projects designed to maximise their students' learning to community projects intended to enhance links between educational institutions and their constituencies to academic and professional projects calculated to contribute to educational research knowledge and scholarship.
 Given this crucial role, it is vital that prospective educators understand and engage with a range of effective, efficient and ethical contemporary approaches to educational research, so that they can knowledgeably evaluate the findings and implications of current research as well as contributing to that research in various fora and ways.
-This course is relevant to all specialisations within the Bachelor of Education program; it is a required course for students undertaking the Honours pathway within that program.
+This course is relevant to all specialisations within the Bachelor of Education program; it is a required course for students undertaking the Honours program.

 The course is divided into two sections.
 The first section presents selected philosophical and methodological debates about the purposes, types, elements and effects of contemporary educational research.
 The second section considers the main components of desigining an effective, efficient and ethical educational research proposal.
 Each section is underpinned by a range of resources gleaned from contemporary educational research.
 These resources are designed to highlight key debates and divergences as well as to suggest possible strategies for planning, conducting, reporting, publishing and evaluating educational research.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to: